 On this page you can find information about service changes due to the Corona virus and changed ways of working in response to government and public health instructions.

-Council buildings are still closed to the public
+Council buildings remain closed to the public

 For general queries for those self-isolating and in need of support including signposting and referring on where required contact Hackney Corona virus Helpline